BRUSH 36

 can i use brush 36 for cream eyeshadow?

-yes. about 18% of community members use brush 36 for cream and liquid eyeshadow, especially for quick one-and-done looks. the dense bristles pick up product well and the slanted shape covers the lid in a single pass. for best results, use a patting or stamping motion rather than swiping.
+yes. about 22% of community members use brush 36 to sweep a single cream or liquid shadow across the lid in one pass. the dense, slanted head picks up product well and deposits it evenly. for best results, use a patting or stamping motion rather than swiping to avoid moving product around.

 will this work on hooded eyes?